Yoshi's Crafted World

 Yoshi's Crafted World (Note: Known in Japan as Yoshi Craft World (ヨッシークラフトワールド, Yosshī Kurafuto Wārudo)) is a 2019 platform video game developed by Good-Feel and published by Nintendo for the Nintendo Switch.
-The sixth main installment in the Yoshi franchise, it is the spiritual successor to Yoshi's Woolly World.
-The game was revealed at E3 2017, and was released worldwide on March 29, 2019.
+Serving as a spin-off of the Mario franchise and the spiritual successor to Yoshi's Woolly World (2015), it is the eighth main installment in the Yoshi series and the fourth released for a home console.
+The game was revealed at E3 2017 and was released worldwide on March 29, 2019.

 Yoshi's Crafted World follows the Yoshis as they venture to collect the scattered gems of the Sundream Stone, which has the ability to grant wishes, before Kamek and Baby Bowser can.

 The game received generally positive reviews from critics, who praised its visuals, level design, and gameplay, though the soundtrack and lack of difficulty elicited criticism.
 Yoshi's Crafted World sold more than one million copies worldwide in three days and more than three million units by December 2022, making it one of the best-selling games on the Nintendo Switch.
+The game was succeeded by Yoshi and the Mysterious Book for the Nintendo Switch 2 in 2026.